YuliWanghust/CTA_repairment/README.md

 python data_synthesis.py -source_dir raw_data/ -target_dir synthesized_data/ -volume_num=30 -radius_min=1 -radius_max=15 -points_threshold=10
 ```

-The command line parameters have the following meanings:

-* source_dir: Directory of the raw data.
+src_dir: Directory containing the raw data.
-* target_dir: Directory to store the synthesized data.
+tgt_dir: Directory to store the synthesized data.
-* volume_num: The number of disconnected volumes to generate for each raw data (original volume).
+num_volumes: Number of disconnected volumes to generate for each original volume in the raw data.
-* radius_min, radius_max: Only edges with a radius within this range will be selected as a disconnected branch.
+min_radius, max_radius: Range of acceptable radii for selecting disconnected branches.
-* points_threshold: Only edges (centerlines) with a point number greater than this threshold will be selected as a disconnected branch.
+points_thresh: Minimum number of points required for an edge (centerline) to be selected as a disconnected branch.

-## TODO

-- [x] Our Pytorch implementation of keypoint detection will be released soon.